danyentezari/bignumber-material/LMP/LP-tutorial-1.md

 #### Background

-A sovereign state (breadbasket) that exports grain to importing countries is looking to maximize their profit.
+A sovereign state (breadbasket) that exports grain to importing countries is looking to export their commodity to the international market.
+They need container liners to ship the grain export.

+The government contracts a state-owned manufacturer of agriculture equipment to deliver the right containers for this export.

-A state-owned manufacturer of agriculture equipment produces two containers liners for storing and transporting grain:
+The manufacturer produces two containers liners for storing and transporting grain:
 1. $C_s=$ standard container
 2. $C_p=$ premium container